SBA

 As mentioned above, operation of the magnet during the shutdown is not guaranteed.
 There are also cases (like critical days) where either the power supply or the cooling water circuits are scheduled to be unavailable.
 Therefore, before contacting various experts and making them loose their time Simon Mataguez should be contacted to verify that indeed the magnet CAN be operational.

-Good luck and enjoy your stay at the facility !!!!
+Big success and enjoy your stay at the facility!!!!